euroargodev/argopy/docs/data_sources.rst

 .. warning::

-    Since the ``gdac`` fetcher can use a local copy of the GDAC ftp server, the following 2 fetchers are now equivalent:
+    Since the ``gdac`` fetcher can use a local copy of the GDAC ftp server, the following 2 fetchers are equivalent:

     .. code-block:: python